Chocolate Chip Cookie-filled Pretzels

 Bread Week 31: Chocolate chip cookie-filled pretzels are a thing, and yes, they’re just as amazing as you might imagine.

-- 1 stick margarine or salted butter (the original recipe said to melt, but this isn't necessary with a stand mixer)
+- 8 tablespoons salted butter or margarine (the original recipe said to melt, but this isn't necessary with a stand mixer)

 - 1 cup brown sugar